 This recipe comes from the ever reliable Martha Stewart.
 “Add any spring vegetables to this dish, but make sure to choose fresh and tender ones that will cook in a flash”.

 Our New Year’s Eve tradition is to spend a nice quiet evening at home with a big plate of Osso Buco and its friends.
-Usually a seafood appetizer, a nice salad with homemade blue cheese dressing, a baked potato with plenty of butter and sour cream and in most years, this Green Vegetable Medley.

 Green Vegetable Medley

 - 1 bunch thin asparagus ends trimmed if tough

 - 1 small leek dark-green leaves trimmed, sliced into 1/4-inch-thick rounds (about 1 cup)

 - 4 ounces sweet baby peas

 - Pinch freshly ground pepper

 - Heat a 12-inch non-stick skillet over medium high heat until oil is hot.
 Add asparagus and salt and saute turning frequently until just getting tender, about 5 minutes.
 Remove asparagus to a plate.